This is part 2 of a series on addictions. A listing of the parts of this series can be found here: My Writing.

-Remember the disease concept I wrote about in Addiction and the Disease Model?
+Remember the disease concept I wrote about in Old School Addiction Disease Model?
 Here is a description of some research that enlightens us regarding this issue.
 The research subjects were boys attending college who were paid to participate in the research.
 The researchers divided these college students into two groups: Sons of alcoholic fathers and sons of non-alcoholic fathers.
 They then gave both groups one version of a paper and pencil I.Q. or Achievement Test.

 Following this first test, both groups of boys were given alcohol to drink.
 They then were given another version of the same paper and pencil test.
 My first thought as I read about this research was probably the same as yours.
 I expected the boys to do poorly on the second test.
 After all, wouldn’t drinking alcohol decrease a person’s score on academic testing?

 That is exactly what happened to the sons of non-alcoholic fathers.
 They scored very poorly on the second test after they’d had something alcoholic to drink.
 However, the results for our sons of alcoholic fathers are startling.
 They scored better on the second test after drinking.